Introduction to Permaculture

 1-Day Course

-Learn the core principles of permaculture design and how you can apply it in your life—in any location, and on any size property.
+and how you can apply it in your life—

-Through hands-on workshops, you’ll discover how to create the best organic compost for you, based on the time, location and resources you have available + how to build a garden bed in any environment and on any surface, that you can plant in that same day.
+How to build a garden bed in any environment and on any surface, that you can plant in that same day.

 This course is suitable for all levels of experience.
 No prior experience necessary.